PAS 24 Steel Entrance Doors

 How does PAS 24 compare to SR3?

 PAS 24 is a one-to-three-minute casual attack test using basic hand tools.
-SR3 under BS EN 1627 Class 3 is a twenty-minute sustained attack test using heavy-duty hand and power tools.
-They test against fundamentally different threat profiles.
+BS EN 1627:2011 RC4 single leaf, unglazed (Class 4 of the European framework) is a sustained forced-entry test using heavy-duty hand and power tools, and is included as Standard on every SteelR door.
+LPS 1175 SR3 (LPCB police-preferred Enhanced upgrade), LPS 1175 SR4 D10 Issue 8 (Commercial-grade upgrade, used in data centres and bank vaults) and LPS 1673 attack-resistance (Ultra-high, by enquiry) are available as further upgrade tiers.
 PAS 24 is designed to stop the class of attacker who gives up when the door does not open immediately.
-SR3 is designed to stop the class of attacker who does not give up.
-SteelR doors meet both, with SR4 available as a further commercial-grade upgrade.
+The RC4-and-above tiers are designed to stop the class of attacker who does not.

 Can a door lose PAS 24 certification after installation?